prachimulik/bulldozer_price_prediction/README.md

 # 3. Evaluation:
 The evaluation metric for this competition is the RMSLE (root mean squared log error) between the actual and predicted auction prices.
 For more on the evaluation of this project check: https://www.kaggle.com/competitions/bluebook-for-bulldozers/overview/evaluation.

+# 4. Features
+Kaggle provides a data dictionary detailing all of the features of the dataset.

 # Our goal for this project will be to build a machine learning model which minimises RMSLE.